-We will include notional capital from the date that the person could have received it.
-For example, this may be based on the date that they were aware that they could apply for the capital.
-The Care and Support Statutory Guidance (Annex B, paragraph 60).
+We will include notional capital from the date that the person could have received it; for example, this may be based on the date that they were aware they could apply for the capital.
+Please see the Care and Support Statutory Guidance (Annex B, paragraph 60).